ucl-arc-tre/portal/web/cypress/README.md

 - **State pollution**: This can happen when integration tests modify the database.
 To avoid this, make sure to use proper cleanup in `beforeEach` hooks.
 - **Timing issues**: Use `cy.wait()` for API calls, `cy.contains()` for text verification
+- **Light/Dark mode differences**: Tests may pass locally but fail in CI due to color scheme differences.
+GitHub Actions runs tests in light mode by default, while local tests may use your system's preferred color scheme.
+If you encounter accessibility or visual test failures that work locally, check if your system is using dark mode.
+The application uses CSS `@media (prefers-color-scheme: dark)` queries for theming, which can affect color contrast calculations in accessibility tests.

 ### Debug Tools